Reverso: Suite Ravel

 About Reverso: Suite Ravel

 Reverso, a new chamber jazz ensemble co-led by trombonist Ryan Keberle and pianist Frank Woeste, presents their new original work, “Suite Ravel”, in concert.
-“Suite Ravel” looks to bridge the divide between jazz and chamber music realized by an outstanding quartet which also includes the acclaimed cellist Erik Friedlander and drummer extraordinaire Johnathan Blake.
+“Suite Ravel” looks to bridge the divide between jazz and chamber music realized by an outstanding quartet which also includes the acclaimed cellist Erik Friedlander and drummer extraordinaire Adam Cruz.

 Not many composers have inspired jazz musicians as often or as intensely as Maurice Ravel, one of the first 20th-century classical composers to acknowledge jazz as a valuable inspiration.
 During his US tour in 1928 Ravel said, “You Americans take jazz too lightly.
 You seem to see it as a music of little value, vulgar and ephemeral.
 In my point of view, it is jazz that will give rise to the national music of the United States.”
 Keberle and Woeste show us that jazz and classical music have become even more intertwined in today’s music world while drawing particular inspiration from Ravel’s “Le Tombeau de Couperin”, a suite for solo piano by Maurice Ravel, composed between 1914 and 1917, in six movements based on those of a traditional Baroque suite.